-In 2022, the Compensation Committee retained the services of Pay Governance as a compensation consultant to provide independent counsel and advice on compensation matters.
-Pay Governance provided the following services to the Compensation Committee in 2022:
+In 2023, the Compensation Committee retained the services of Pay Governance as a compensation consultant to provide independent counsel and advice on compensation matters.
+Pay Governance provided the following services to the Compensation Committee in 2023:

-- Reviewed the benchmarking approach, including recommending changes to the custom industry peer group - Conducted a competitive market assessment of First Hawaiian's executive compensation levels and structure, including an examination of market trends and best practices in the banking industry - Advised on the design and structure of the incentive compensation programs for executives, including with respect to total cash compensation, equity compensation, assessment of perquisites, retirement benefits and bonuses for NEOs - Administered the annual CEO performance evaluation on behalf of the Board of Directors market assessments that include, but are not limited to, assessments of First Hawaiian's financial performance and compensation programs relative to its peers and a review of equity compensation and Board and committee compensation.
+- Reviewed the benchmarking approach, including recommending changes to the custom industry peer group - Conducted a competitive market assessment of First Hawaiian's non-employee director and executive compensation levels and structure, including an examination of market trends and best practices in the banking industry - Advised on the design and structure of the incentive compensation programs for executives, including with respect to total cash compensation, equity compensation, assessment of perquisites, retirement benefits and bonuses for NEOs - Administered the annual CEO performance evaluation on behalf of the Board of Directors

+Pay Governance provides the Company with annual executive market assessments and periodic Board market assessments that include, but are not limited to, assessments of First Hawaiian's financial performance and compensation programs relative to its peers and a review of equity compensation and Board and committee compensation.
 The annual executive and director compensation assessments provided by Pay Governance provide the Compensation Committee with a broad array of information from which to assess the competitiveness of our compensation programs and serve as a foundation for compensation decisions.